 Observe coolant reservoir

-The coolant reservoir should inform your decision whether you have a radiator leak.
+The coolant reservoir should inform your decision as to whether you have a radiator leak.
 The coolant has marks to identify low and high levels.
 Use a marking pen to indicate the current position.
-Drive for a few miles and note a new position.
+Drive for a few miles and look out for a new position.
 If it is has dropped, then you have a radiator leak.

 If the radiator itself is leaking, you will notice rust discolorations on the vents.
 Rust forms due to leaks from the radiator.
 You may need to remove the radiator unit and take it for repairs.
 If the leaks are minor, you can use coolant leak sealant.

 Ensure that your engine is turned off before adding the seal leak product.
 Add some more coolant before you turn on the engine.
 Let the seal leak liquid run for 10 to 15 minutes before driving off.
 Note that this is only a temporary solution and more leaks can be visible in the future.